Death of the New Gods: Plot

-Superman, Orion, and Mr. Miracle discover that the Forever People have been murdered as well.
+Superman, Orion, and Mister Miracle discover that the Forever People have been murdered as well.
 Free resurrects the Forever People and demands that they tell him who has killed them.
-While each one recounts his or her death, Big Bear mentions that the killer was "the last person we'd expect to see".
+While each one recounts their death, Big Bear mentions that the killer was "the last person we'd expect to see".
 They disintegrate before they can tell Free anything clearer, claiming that they have been ordered not to reveal the secret.

 In the past, Metron speaks to the glowing ball of light, which reveals itself as the Source and the cause of the death of the New Gods.
 Long ago, the Source was attacked by the Old Gods and split into two, light and dark.
 The light side recovered and brought about the Death of the Old Gods, and then attempted to recreate existence, but could only manage to make the flawed Fourth World due to its imperfection.
 It attempted to reunite with its darker part, but was delayed by the events of Crisis on Infinite Earths, which unified alternative realities and created an impenetrable Source Wall.
-The Source then orchestrated the events of Infinite Crisis, apparently subtly manipulating Alexander Luthor, and later the events of 52 to bring back the Multiverse, and freeing its dark half, which had taken the form of the Anti-Life Entity.
-The Source thus reveals that it is now using an agent to eliminate the Fourth World in order to bring about the Fifth World, which will be perfect.
+The Source then orchestrated the events of Infinite Crisis and 52 to bring back the Multiverse, and freeing its dark half, which had taken the form of the Anti-Life Entity.
+The Source thus reveals that it is now using an agent who is its emanation to eliminate the Fourth World to bring about the Fifth World, which will be perfect.
 The Source agrees to Metron's request that he be allowed to witness the end of the Fourth World.

 The reunited Source reveals how Miracle's beliefs were not of its doing.
 Miracle, feeling manipulated and betrayed by the Source, requests to be killed and he is.
 Disgusted at the Source's ruthless treatment of its most loyal follower, Metron demands to be killed as well and The Source grants Metron's request.
-The Source travels to Apokolips to engage the last New God, Darkseid, who has taken a serum giving him access to the power of the Anti-Life portion of the Source.
+The Source sends it emanation to travel to Apokolips to engage Darkseid, who has taken a serum giving him access to the power of the Anti-Life portion of the Source's emanation.

-The Source and Darkseid battle as Superman watches.
+The Source's emanation, and Darkseid battle as Superman watches.
 Darkseid reveals that the Source's plan was to wipe out the New Gods and create the Fifth World.
-The Source then releases Orion's ghost to attack Darkseid, who flees.
-The Source merges New Genesis and Apokolips into one planet to create the Fifth World.
+The Source's emanation then releases Orion's ghost to attack Darkseid, who flees.
+The Source's emanation merges New Genesis and Apokolips into one planet to create the Fifth World.
 Superman witnesses all of this and returns home.